<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6205948&amp;fmt=gif">

 Most likely, there will be a fee to pay to the ESFC as scheme owner and one for the third party review.
 ESFC is committed to keeping the fees accessible for food service operators.
 The scalability of the certification by using a sample-based approach will also help reduce the costs of the review.

-For more information on the EmpCo directive from representatives from the European Union, we recommend watching this webinar from the European Sustainable Food Coalition: “European Commission briefing: what EmpCo means for sustainability claims & how ESFC will support”.
+For more information on the EmpCo directive from representatives from the European Union, we recommend watching this webinar from the European Sustainable Food Coalition: “European Commission briefing: What EmpCo means for sustainability claims & how ESFC will support”.

 5. What Traders Should Do